core-wg/oscore/draft-ietf-core-object-security.md

 During normal requests the ID Context of an established security context may be sent in the 'kid context' which, together with 'kid', facilitates for the server to locate a security context.
 Alternatively, the 'kid context' may be omitted since the ID Context is expected to be known to both client and server, see {{cose-object}}.

 The protocol described in this section may only be needed when the mutable part of security context is lost in the client or server, e.g. when the endpoint has rebooted.
 The protocol may additionally be used whenever the client and server need to derive a new security context.
 For example, if a device is provisioned with one fixed set of input parameters (including Master Secret, Sender and Recipient Identifiers) then a randomized ID Context ensures that the security context is different for each deployment.

 The protocol is described below with reference to {{fig-B2}}.
+The client or server may initiate the protocol, in the latter case step 1 is omitted.

 ~~~~~~~~~~~
                       Client                    Server